watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep_monte_carlo.rst

 Overview
 --------

 This guide introduces two important features of the parameter sweep tool: (1) the ability to prescribe random model values and (2) the ability to take advantage of parallel computing resources for large runs.
-It is recommended that new users start with the :ref:`beginner parameter sweep guide<how_to_use_parameter_sweep>` before proceeding.
+It is recommended that new users familiarize themselves with the :ref:`beginner parameter sweep guide<how_to_use_parameter_sweep>` before proceeding.

 .. shows you how to use the parameter sweep tool to explore the effect of changing model parameters or decision variables within your WaterTAP model.